-Chapter 4 - MRP Law-Making
+Chapter 4 - MRP Law-Making For First Nations

-for First Nations

-Law-Making Mechanism Now in Force
+Law-Making Mechanism

 The first part of the Act - the First Nation law-making mechanism - came into force December 16, 2013.
 Under sections 7-11 of the Act, First Nation communities can choose to enact their own matrimonial real property law and take into account their own communities' traditions and customs.